Deli-Collective/ThunderstoreGuide/README.md

 If you already had a README file, make sure you remove any old installation instructions.
 It's confusing to users if you keep them in.

 ## `icon.png`
 The icon must simply be 256x256, and it can (but does not need to) have transparency.
-If you do not have an icon, and easy fix is to use white text with your project name over a transparent background.
+If you do not have an icon, an easy fix is to use white text with your project name over a transparent background.

 # Final Checklist
 Ensure all of the following *before* uploading your mod to Thunderstore: